 The availability of bicycle parking is an important component of a well-designed bicycle system.
 Lack of proper storage facilities discourages potential riders from traveling by bicycle.
 Bicycle racks should be located at significant activity generators including schools, parks, and commercial areas.
 Racks should be placed in highly-visible locations and within convenient proximity to main building entrances.
 Bike racks should be designed to provide two points of contact to the bicycle (e.g., so the user can lock both the wheel and the frame to the rack).
 Bike lockers or other storage facilities would be helpful at locations where long-term parking is expected, such as major employment centers.
 The attractiveness of bike parking may also be improved by providing covered parking and/or secured facilities where bicycles may be locked away.
 The City currently does not require bicycle parking at existing commercial uses or near transit tops.
-However, Chapter 48.150 of the West Linn Community Development Code does include provisions for bicycle facilities and parking associated with private development, including a potential reduction in vehicle parking requirements based on bicycle parking provision.
+However, Chapter 48.150 of the West Linn Community Development, including a potential reduction in vehicle parking requirements based on bicycle parking provision.